kongou-ae/backlogse/README.md

 # backlose

-The command which only close issue of backlog.
+The command which only close the issue of backlog.

 ```
 >.\backlose.exe 68